nicholasdsouza17/nicholasdsouza17.github.io/README.md

 #### About Me
-👋 Hi, I’m Nicholas D'Souza.
-I am currently Consultant in Forensic Disputes & Investigations.
+👋 Hi I am Nicholas D'Souza.
+I am currently a Consultant in Forensic Disputes & Investigations.
 I am extremely interested in all things fintech, web3/blockchain, and digital assets.
 I love creating and working collaboratively with others in things that I am passionate about including tech, accounting, sports, streaming/video games and comedy.

 Background:

-📚 I graduated from Wilfrid Laurier University in 2022 with a BBA and specialization in Accounting.
-I have also completed a Graduate Diploma in Accounting at Laurier.
+📚 2021 BBA graduate with a specialization in Accounting from Wilfrid Laurier University.

+📚 Graduate Diploma in Accounting from Wilfrid Laurier University.

 ### Experience